Skip to main content

 Collaborative/Cooperative Values & Networking Skills:

-Experience working with the general public and/or providing service to internal or external constituents in business, service, or volunteer organizations.
+Customer Service Experience: Experience working with the general public and/or providing service to internal or external constituents in professional, service or other organization.

-Demonstrated adherence to business practices and personal conduct standards that conform to the highest principles of honest and ethical behavior.
-Willingness to embrace the ideals articulated in UCU's Code of Ethics and Conflict of Interest Policy.
+Integrity/Ethical Values: Demonstrated adherence to business practices and personal conduct standards that conforms to the highest principles of honest and ethical behavior.
+Willingness to embrace the ideals articulated in UCU’s Code of Ethics and Conflict of Interest Policy.

 Community Service Involvement:

-- Engagement and community involvement on and off campus beyond one's teaching, research, and work responsibilities.
+1. Demonstrated community involvement on and off campus beyond one’s teaching, research and work responsibilities.

-- Willingness to lend assistance and/or reach out for the betterment of others.
+2. Engagement in lending assistance and/or reaching out for the betterment of others.

-- Serve on at least one standing committee, each requiring at a minimum one meeting per year (1.5 hours duration, plus 1 hour preparation).
+• Attend monthly Board of Directors meeting.
+(2 hours duration, plus 1 hour to review materials) Serve on at least one standing committee, each requiring at a minimum one meeting per year (1½ hours per meeting, plus 1 hour preparation).

-- Participate in annual orientation/refresher session, usually held in the Spring (2 - 4 hours duration).
+• Participate in annual orientation/refresher session which is usually held in the Spring (2-4 hours duration).

-- Participate in annual all-day Strategic Planning, usually held the first week of September (6 - 8 hours duration, plus 6 hours preparation).
+• Participate in annual all-day Strategic Planning usually held in first week of September (6 to 8 hours duration, plus 6 hours preparation).

-- Attend Annual Meeting held in March (1 - 2 hours duration).
+• Attend Annual Meeting held in March (1-2 hours).

 Supervisory Committee

-- Participate in annual orientation/refresher session, usually held in the Spring (2 - 4 hours duration).
+• Participate in annual orientation -refresher session, which is usually held in Spring.
+(2-4 hours duration).

-- Participate in annual all-day Strategic Planning, usually held the first week of September (6 - 8 hours duration, plus 6 hours preparation).
+• Participate in annual all-day strategic planning usually held in first week of September (6 to 8 hours duration, plus 6 hours preparation).

-- Attend Annual Meeting held in March (1 - 2 hours duration).
+• Attend Annual Meeting held in March (1-2 hours).

 Advisory Council